kaiewiggins/kaiewiggins.github.io/_posts/2019-06-01-Happy-Book-Birthday.md

 Looking back, it's hard to believe all the amazing things that have happened in just one year!
 So many of the things I *expected* didn't happen and tons of things I never would never dreamed of have, so it's very much been an exercise in adjusting expectations and getting excited about what is.
 And so many of those great things are because of the amazing readers, bloggers, bookstagrammers, and other supports who have taken the time to write reviews, post pictures, and, you know, buy books.
 So, thank you, everyone!

 To celebrate, I've put together a bookbox inspired by some of the highlights and events of the past year:

+- Signed paperback of the brilliant Kelley Armstrong's terrifying YA paranormal thriller *The Summoning* from Creative Ink Festival

+- Paperback of local author J.M.
+Barrie's faery fantasy *Liminal Lights* from Creative Ink Festival

+- Hand-bound copy of *The Unsought light* with matching notebook

+- Gold elephant bookmark and shape notebook from Mumbai

+- One bonus paperback from my collection!
+Choose from dystopian, dark fantasy, or a copy of *Blind the Eyes*

+***

 <a class="rcptr" href="http://www.rafflecopter.com/rafl/display/d3678dbc1/" rel="nofollow" data-raflid="d3678dbc1" data-theme="classic" data-template="" id="rcwidget_4uhb299p">a Rafflecopter giveaway</a>
 <script src="https://widget-prime.rafflecopter.com/launch.js"></script>